- Home

 Lack of transportation is a big hurdle for many elderly people – especially those who no longer drive and live in rural areas with little access to buses and trains.
 So, to help your loved one stay connected with friends, family, and the wider community, you could consider offering some help with transport.

-For starters, you might want to suggest giving them a lift to a regular club or social occasion.
+For starters, you could suggest giving them a lift to a regular club or social event.
 Not only will this help them maintain connections with others, but the driving time will also give you a chance to spend time together.

 However, we understand this might not always be possible.
 With this in mind, you could look into services that provide cheap or free transport to elderly people.
 Some charities run door-to-door services that can take older adults to visit loved ones in hospitals and care homes, as well as to shops and healthcare appointments.

-Plus, having digital skills and using accessible devices like Chatsie smartphones can make it easier for our loved ones to organise their own transport – for example, through ride-hailing services like Uber.
+Plus, encouraging your loved one to develop their digital skills can make it easier for them to organise their own transport – for example, through ride-hailing services like Uber.

 Final thoughts…